Ldpe2G/DeepLearningForFun/README.md

 # DeepLearning for fun

-Implementation of some interesting ideas of deeplearning with Mxnet
+Implementation of some interesting ideas of deeplearning with MXNet

 ## List of implementations
 * [CycleGAN](https://github.com/Ldpe2G/DeepLearningForFun/tree/master/Mxnet-Scala/CycleGAN)